-With the deflectors at about half-open, the air stream is directed downward under the debris and is useful for blowing wet leaves, grass, and dirt.
+With the deflector paddles position towards the bottom of the slot, the air stream is directed downwards under the debris and is useful for blowing wet leaves, grass, and dirt.

-For moving large piles of debris, remove the halfway pin allowing deflectors to open fully for maximum air flow.
+For moving large piles of debris position the deflector paddles to the top of the slots so they are fully open for maximum air flow.

-REMEMBER: Air velocity can be controlled by the throttle control as well as by the deflectors.
+REMEMBER: Air velocity can be controlled by the engine throttle control as well as by the deflectors.

-REMEMBER: Air stream (deflectors) should be closed off when necessary (for example, when traveling from one area to another, past flower and bark beds, etc.).
+REMEMBER: The air stream control foot pedal should be set to the CLOSED position when necessary (for example, when traveling from one area to another, past flower and bark beds, etc.).